The Ultimate Guide To Giving Fees For Churches [2024 Edition]

 The reason we price our platform in this way is to ensure churches of every size (even smaller churches with smaller amounts in digital giving) enjoy monthly savings.

-And for a visual comparison, below you’ll find a diagram comparing the monthly costs of Pushpay and Nucleus.
+For comparison, let's consider the monthly costs of Pushpay and Nucleus.

 (and again, we’re using Pushpay as the stand-in here, but you can expect most companies that participate in rev-share to be earning similar amounts per church because their pricing strategies are the same, and the majority of income providers earn from churches is from fees, not from monthly subscription costs)